General Guidelines

 Reporting requirements

+You must submit a final report when your project is finished, or within 18 months of your award date.
 The final report will be available to fill out through your Manipogo profile after you submit your funding agreement.

 Note: You do not need to submit receipts for project expenses with your final report, but MAC reserves the right to request them.